hyperledger-archives/avalon/BUILD.md

    3. For the subsequent builds on the same workspace, build time can be reduced by executing this command:
       `MAKECLEAN=0 sudo -E docker-compose -f docker-compose-sgx.yaml up`
-2. On a successful run, you should see the message `BUILD SUCCESS`
+3. On a successful run, you should see the message `BUILD SUCCESS`
-3. Open a Docker container shell using following command `sudo docker exec -it tcf bash`
+4. Open a Docker container shell using following command `sudo docker exec -it tcf bash`
-4. Activate a virtual environment in the Docker shell using following command from the Docker working directory, `$TCF_HOME/tools/build`, which is set in the `docker-compose.yaml` file:
+5. Activate a Python virtual environment in the Docker shell using following command from the Docker working directory, `$TCF_HOME/tools/build`, which is set in the `docker-compose.yaml` file:
    ```
    source _dev/bin/activate
    ```
    If the virtual environment for the current shell session is activated, you will the see this prompt: `(_dev)`
-5. To execute test cases refer to [Testing](#testing) section below
+7. To execute test cases refer to [Testing](#testing) section below
-6. To exit the TCF program, press `Ctrl-c`
+7. To exit the TCF program, press `Ctrl-c`

 # <a name="standalonebuild"></a>Standalone Build
 ## <a name="prerequisites"></a>Standalone: Prerequisites